AmyRBrons/Lab2-Colour-Perception/README.md

 ### Task 1 - Find your blind spot
 From watching and interacting with this video I was able to identify my blind spot.
 I was shocked to see how my blindspot was engaged especially when I became unable to see symbols, which were replaced with the colour red.
+I've always known about the blind spot theoretically, but actually experiencing it firsthand was surprising.
+Watching symbols completely disappear and be replaced by red really drove home how our brain is constantly filling in information for us.

 ### Task 2 - Ishihara Colour Test
 Although the last plate was difficult for me, I correctly identified all numbers.
+It's interesting to think about how many people might not see these the same way I do.

 ### Task 3 - Reverse colour
 This occured because my cone cells become fatigued and overstimulated.
 This leads to a negative after image impression.